 5: HubSpot Offers Many Integrations and is adding more monthly.

 Technology plays a huge role in businesses today and HubSpot developed HubSpot Connect to ensure its software integrates with popular tools and programs used in a wide variety of industries that you’re likely already using.

 Zendesk, PandaDoc, EventBrite, AdRoll, Wistia, Snapengage, GoToWebinar, Salesforce, FreshBooks, Unbounce, SurveyMonkey, LeadPages, Zapier, WordPress, Google Chrome, and more, Connect already hosts integrations for dozens of the most popular tools available.
-View the list here.
+View the compete list here.

-6: HubSpot Reporting
+6: HubSpot Has Lots of Reporting & Customization

 With its comprehensive analytics, HubSpot has built-in reporting tools help you track, measure, and visualize the most important metrics for your business.
 From top to bottom, you can see how every stage of your funnel is performing and make smart decisions to improve those critical KPIs.